Using a Moustache Samedi 27 E-bike for 2026

 January 31, 2026

-For decades I spent a day a week on my bike in West Sussex, Hampshire or Surrey, but the enjoyment gradually tapered off.
-Partly due to worsening road surfaces (council budget cuts), but also the 30-35 mile loops became too repetitive.
-So from 2014 Sunday mornings saw a switch to loading a sea kayak onto a car roof and driving out for a day on the Thames or on the South Coast with kayaking friends and more challenging objectives.
+For years I spent a day a week on my bike in West Sussex, Hampshire or Surrey, but the enjoyment gradually tapered off.
+Partly due to worsening road surfaces (budget cuts), but also the 30-35 mile loops became too repetitive.
+So from 2014, Sunday mornings saw me loading a sea kayak onto the car for a day on the Thames or on the South Coast with kayaking friends and more challenging objectives.
 But November through to March is a low season for paddle trips and the heavy rainfall rules out paddling on local rivers, so the bike has been making a big comeback.
-But I don’t enjoy finishing rides just as darkness falls, and the fix for that is better fitness and some help on the hills - which is where the e-bike comes in, to hopefully reopen opportunities to get back to level of pre-holiday fitness I had before our cycletouring in Scandinavia and elsewhere…
+But I don’t enjoy finishing rides just as darkness falls, and the fix for that is better fitness and some help on the hills - which is where an e-bike would help, hopefully enabling fitness for a ten-day bike tour.
+Market research started at FW Evans, the shop for discerning people looking for a quality version of the bikes stocked by sports stores Decathalon and Halfords.
+Evans are having a lean start to the year.
+Browsing online, I found e-bikes similar to the ones we rented for our 10-day Puglia bike tour three years ago, but in the store the special deals were for low-end models with unbranded Chinese motors and batteries.
+For the high-end bikes, I’d expect to do nearly all of the maintenance and servicing myself - would I trust the store with the motor/sensor/transmission problems that I would not have the diagnostic equipment to fix?

 I took the machine back to Fully Charged after the weekend and had a longer discussion with Chris, who to his credit was very helpful without being pushy.
 I had browsed through the on-line stock list for the stores before returning and I could see that all of their newer bikes were unaffordable.
 But - Chris did have a nearly new Moustache Samedi 17 XRoad 3 with only 630 miles on the clock that he had accepted as a trade-in from another customer.
 This ticked more of the boxes.
 Looking through the Bosch online catalogue, I had been struck by the similarity of bikes from different manufacturers; they only seemed to be differentiated by frame colour and component choices.
 3,042 different models!
 1,027 Trekking e-bikes!
 I didn’t discover any UK manufacturers, perhaps Brexit has made things very difficult from a trading perspective?
 Also, the 2026 bikes seem to have shrunk battery capacity from 550W or greater to 400W, suggesting perhaps that they are selling you less for the same money in an effort to keep sales volumes up.